Fiber is absolutely important and must be included in our daily foods in the right proportion.

 13. Lima Beans (7%)

 Lima beans are an excellent source of molybdenum.
-This variety of legume seeds is also a very good source of dietary fiber, copper, and manganese besides other vitamins and minerals.
+This variety of legume seeds is also a good source of dietary fiber, copper, manganese, and other vitamins and minerals.

 Every 100 grams of Lima beans contain 7% of healthy fiber.

-Lima beans taste great when they are cooked in bacon fat, paired with leeks, or mashed into soups.
+Lima beans taste great when cooked in bacon fat, with leeks, or mashed into soups.

 14. Raspberries (7%)

-Raspberries are the third most popular berry and follow right after strawberries and blueberries.
-They are basically nature’s candy.
+Raspberries are the third most popular berry, followed right by strawberries and blueberries.
+They are nature’s candy.

 Raspberries are rich sources of dietary fiber, potassium, and Vitamin C; they also contain several other vitamins and minerals in some amount.